University of South Alabama: Basketball

-Baseball
+Baseball and softball

-South Alabama has a strong history in baseball, having reached NCAA Tournament post-season play 28 times and seeing 34 players reach All-American status, 168 players sign professional contracts, and 27 players reach MLB.
-South Alabama's home park is Eddie Stanky Field, which is a 4,500-seat stadium featuring a natural grass playing surface.
-The Jon Lieber Clubhouse was originally constructed in 2005, but was torn down following the 2019 season to build a new Jon Lieber Clubhouse that was completed prior to the 2020 baseball season.
-South Alabama Baseball also has the Luis Gonzalez Indoor Hitting Facility, featuring three hitting stations, two pitching mounds, and a locker room for umpires.
-The facility is also big enough to conduct infield practice.
-Notable baseball players include Luis Gonzalez, David Freese, Juan Pierre, and Marlon Anderson.
+South Alabama's home park is Eddie Stanky Field, a 3,775-seat stadium with a natural grass playing surface.
+The stadium was opened in 1980, renovated in 2004, and received new turf in 2024.

+Softball is played at Jaguar Field since 2007.
+In 2015, the capacity was increased to 1,050.

 Legal and other matters

 Police shooting

-On October 12, 2012, 18-year-old freshman Gil Collar was shot by a campus police officer, after appearing naked outside the police station.
-The university released a statement saying a campus police officer "was confronted by a muscular, nude man who was acting erratically."
-(Collar was 5 foot 7, and weighed 135 pounds.)
+On October 12, 2012, 18-year-old freshman Gil Collar was shot and killed by a campus police officer, after appearing naked outside the police station.
+Collar was 5 foot 7 and weighed 135 pounds.
 Authorities state that Collar appeared to be on drugs when the incident occurred.
 The student's family filed suit against the university, the officer involved, and the police chief, Herbert Earl "Zeke" Aull.
 In February 2013, a Mobile County judge ruled that the university was not liable for the student's death. in 2014 the case moved to federal court.
 In 2015, the officer was cleared in a civil suit.
-In 2016, the family requested that the Alabama Supreme Court rehear their appeal of the lower court verdict that cleared the officer.
 The shooting inspired Brian Burghart, then editor of the News & Review in Reno, to found Fatal Encounters, a database that tracks killings by law enforcement officers.

 2014 federal discrimination lawsuit

-On April 4, 2014, a group of students belonging to Students for Life USA, a pro-life student organization, filed a complaint about alleged discrimination in federal court against University of South Alabama officials.
+In 2014, a group of students belonging to Students for Life USA, a pro-life student organization, filed a complaint about alleged discrimination in federal court against University of South Alabama officials.
 The university later settled the lawsuit, paying the students an undisclosed amount of money.
 According to a copy of the settlement document provided by the Alliance Defending Freedom, the university "denied all material allegations and Plaintiff's claims of constitutional infirmities".
 USA agreed to change a portion of its policy on use of its space and facilities, and to pay an unspecified sum settling "all of plaintiff's remaining claims, including liability, damages, and attorney's fees".